0xKoda/coders/readme.md

 ## Features
 - Create complete files, patch, find and fix bugs, and much more
-- Hybrid Model selection: choose between various models from different providers
+- Flexible model selection: choose between default models or specify your own
-- Quickly iterate on code and run within the terminal.
+- Quickly iterate on code and run within the terminal
 - Diff view output: view changes in the terminal before accepting